Personal Finance Resources: Financial Education & Literacy

 Start by identifying what you’re looking for from a financial institution.
 Do you want an intuitive mobile banking experience?
 Do you care more about outstanding customer service?
 Do you want to be able to access branches or are you okay with a completely virtual bank?
 Decide what matters to you and prioritize those items.

 Next, decide what fees, if any, you are willing to pay for banking services.
 At this stage in your adult life and career, maintaining a high minimum balance in a checking account to avoid fees, for example, will probably be rather difficult.
 So, you would want to make sure you find account options that are free or have very minimal fees.
 Look into what other benefits account holders have access to: does the financial institution refund ATM fees?
 Do they offer overdraft protection?
-For example, PSECU offers our members access to more than 70,000 surcharge-free ATMs1, free overdraft protection, and completely free checking account services.
+For example, PSECU offers our members access to surcharge-free ATMs1, free overdraft protection, and completely free checking account services.
 Other benefits include our free credit score service2, cash rewards credit cards, and low rates on all kinds of loans.

 One thing to note when researching: you’ll want to focus on NCUA- or FDIC-insured financial institutions.
 Those associations indicate that your deposits at a credit union or bank are insured and protected up to $250,0003 per account.